craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Assault of the Giant Dissenters.md

 "[[All-Father Annam]] is dead and gone.
 The others do not believe it to be so.
 Let us show them that the [[Ordening]] is false prophecy.
 We are greater together!" - [[King Snure]]

 [[King Snure]] was a powerful foe who desperately wished to secure his victory.
 He contacted a group of Drow from the [[Underdark]] who said they could help; [[The Whitimores]].
 And they were quite helpful, even from so far away!
-Snure's one problem, traveling from his domain to Alaturmen they could solve - for a price.
+Snure's one problem, traveling from his domain to Alaturmen is a problem they could solve - for a price.